Visiting My Oma in Germany- From Suburban California to NRW

 When my kids were small, I got to see her one last time.
 Oma was still cooking up a storm, still had her strong opinions, still had her dog, but she was starting to lose her memory, and we all knew it was a matter of time before she couldn’t live alone anymore.
 My cousins and my Aunts and Uncles would check in on her, but after a while it became unsafe, and she had to move into a home.

-She passed away a few years later, quietly in her sleep.
+She passed away three years later, quietly in her sleep.
 My parents happened to be visiting Germany, and got to see her just the day before.
 Maybe she was waiting to say good bye.

 A few years ago, I was back in Germany, and got to go in to her house.
 It was hers, and it wasn’t.
 My cousin lives there now.
 Much is the same- the furniture, the dangerous curving staircase into the cellar, the cold bathroom!
 But she’s not there.
 And I miss her so.